-Both cross-school departments and inter-departmental committees, established via the Harvard University Science and Engineering Committee (see below), would have the resources and authority to recruit and recommend promotion of faculty members.
-We consider it important, however, that all Harvard faculty appointments reside in one or more departments.
+Both cross-school departments and inter-departmental committees, established via the Harvard University Science and Engineering Committee (see above), would have the resources and authority to recruit and recommend promotion of faculty members.
+We consider it important that all Harvard faculty appointments reside in one or more departments.
+Cross-school departments would report to a sub-committee of HUSEC composed of the Deans of the schools whose faculty form the department and this sub-committee would report to the Provost.
 In addition, we recommend formalizing and clarifying a mechanism by which faculty-driven science and technology initiatives can receive FTE and space through HUSEC or through schools and departments, depending on the proposed location and nature of the initiatives.